darwinia-network/crab-docs/docs/builders/tools/eth-libraries/etherjs.md

 ---
 title: Ethers.js
+sidebar_position: 1
-description: Follow this tutorial to learn how to use the Ethereum EtherJS Library to deploy Solidity smart contracts to Moonbeam.
+description: Follow this tutorial to learn how to use the Ethereum EtherJS Library to deploy Solidity smart contracts to Pangolin.
 ---
 # Ethers.js JavaScript Library

 ![Intro diagram](/images/integrations/integrations-ethersjs-banner.png)

-## Introduction {: #introduction }
+## Introduction

 The [ethers.js](https://docs.ethers.io/) library provides a set of tools to interact with Ethereum Nodes with JavaScript, similar to web3.js.
-Moonbeam has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the ethers.js library to interact with a Moonbeam node as if they were doing so on Ethereum.
+Pangolin has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the ethers.js library to interact with a Pangolin node as if they were doing so on Ethereum.
 You can read more about ethers.js on this [blog post](https://medium.com/l4-media/announcing-ethers-js-a-web3-alternative-6f134fdd06f3).

-## Setup Ethers.js with Moonbeam {: #setup-ethersjs-with-moonbeam }
+## Setup Ethers.js with Pangolin

 To get started with the ethers.js library, install it using the following command: